- Home

 Concrete Form Plywood from Indonesia

 In recent years, several environmental groups have expressed their concerns about the legality of the logs used as raw material for plywood manufactured in Indonesia.
 In Indonesia, the SVLK timber legality verification system is in place, requiring timber product manufacturers and exporters to register by obtaining SVLK business certification issued by an independent evaluation and certification organization recognized by the National Accreditation Committee.
-Upon doing so, the business obtains documentation (V-Legal documents) from the independent verification and certification body certifying the timber as legal, and expressly confirming the legality of the entire supply chain, from logging to timber processing at manufacturing plants to export.
+Upon doing so, the business obtains documentation (V-Legal documents) from the independent verification and certification body certifying the wood as legal, and expressly confirming the legality of the entire supply chain, from logging to wood processing at manufacturing plants to export.
 In July 2018, we conducted an on-site inspection of the concrete formwork paneling plywood manufacturing plant that serves as our supplier.
 At a wood yard near the harvesting site, we were able to use QR-code labeling on tags attached to logs to confirm the harvesting information at the Indonesian Ministry of the Environment and Forestry website, as well as with V-Legal documentation.
 After the same logs were transported to the plant, we were once again able to use QR codes at a plant wood yard to access the ministry website and V-Legal documents, successfully tracing them back through the transport process to their harvest location.

 Confirming tags attached to the logs at the plant wood yard